 Indisputably, along with the other pavilions, kitchens, barracks, audience chambers, kiosks, sleeping quarters; Harem is among the ones which are most interesting to the visitors of the Palace.
 It has three main sections: the outer quarters of the Black Eunuchs charged with guarding the Harem.
 Then comes the second section.
 This is the inner stone courtyard for the concubines.
 And, of course, the apartments facing the sea reserved for the Sultan, his mother, favourite concubines, and future heirs to the throne.
 The word ‘harem’ literally means ‘private’.

 Camel caravans over the Silk Road

 Chinese and Far Eastern porcelain was highly valued and was transported by camel caravans over the Silk Road or by sea.
 The 10,700 pieces of Chinese porcelain displayed here are rare, precious, and thought to rival that found in China as one of the finest collections in the world.

-If you are still not sure whether to visit the Topkapi Palace or not in your private daily tour of Istanbul, I suggest that you stop reading and simply go to Seraglio Point (Sarayburnu), where the UNESCO World Heritage Site is located, and check for yourselves the many fine example of Ottoman architecture, the large collections of porcelain, robes, weapons, shields, armour, Ottoman miniatures, Islamic calligraphic manuscripts and murals, as well as a display of Ottoman treasures and jewellery.
+If you are still not sure whether to visit the Topkapi Palace or not in your Istanbul daily tours, I suggest that you stop reading and simply go to Seraglio Point (Sarayburnu), where the UNESCO World Heritage Site is located, and check for yourselves the many fine example of Ottoman architecture, the large collections of porcelain, robes, weapons, shields, armour, Ottoman miniatures, Islamic calligraphic manuscripts and murals, as well as a display of Ottoman treasures and jewellery.
 You definitely won’t regret having joined private tours Istanbul!